JussiLesonen/PDI-peliprojekti/README.md

 **Description**

-In this game you are Casper the Capsule who finds himself in space with nothing but slim platforms under him and he must maneuver himself through the levels and avoid certain death from falling.
+In this game you are Casper the Capsule who finds himself in space with nothing but slim platforms under him and he must maneuver himself through the levels and aquire power-ups to avoid certain death.
 #
  **Info**